You’ve probably wondered if your occasional pizza cravings and late-night ice cream binges are signs that you’re addicted to food.

 But what if it’s that time of the month and your hormones are just going haywire?
 What if you just went “beast mode” at the gym and craving for more carbs is your body’s way of saying, “That new workout you just did was brutal.
 Feed me!”

 In this visual case study, we take a more in-depth look at the science behind food addiction by reviewing available research on the subject.
-You will also learn about its characteristics symptoms, how it’s managed, and a couple of stories from people who experienced it first hand.
+You will also learn about its characteristic symptoms, how it’s managed, and a couple of stories from people who experienced it first hand.

 In the end, the body needs food for survival, making this type of addiction more complex than other forms of addiction (like alcohol and drugs).